(The lady from the South)

-(Giuseppa) “ – Sometimes people ask me why I look serious.
-They even ask if I am in a bad mood.
-I am actually almost never in a bad mood.
-I just look serious because I take my job seriously.
-And yes there are times when I want to smile to clients, others not.
+10:00 .
+(Giuseppa) Sometimes people ask me why I look so serious, they even ask me if I am in a bad mood.
+You know what?
+I’m almost never in a bad mood.
+I simply look serious and don’t always smile because I take my job seriously!

-(Mohamed) – I have been working here for more than 20 years now.
-Reda as well.
-We’re used to how things work by now.
-And we do sense that our work is linked with that of everyone else working in this institution.
-They wouldn’t have access to wonderful food if it weren’t for us .
+(Mohamed) When I was a teenager, I arrived from Morocco to settle here.
+Life has been pretty good here: I have been working here for more than twenty years now and Reda here as well.
+We sense that our work is linked with that of everyone else in this institution.
+They wouldn’t access wonderful food if it weren’t for us .

-(Reda) – I come from Algeria originally.
+(Reda) I originally come from Algeria.
 Mo’ and I are really good friends.
 We share a lot of jokes at work and it makes it an agreeable atmosphere to work in.
 We also feel that we share similar backgrounds and cultures.

 (They both laugh)

 (Giuseppa, Mohamed and Reda work at the main self-service canteen of the European Parliament.)